annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Input: "Bob"
 * Output: "Hola Bob, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
 Oh sorry amigo, I've already had a few myself today."
 * Input: "really?"
 * Output: "Ohoh that answer didn't make sense to me.
 I think you have already had too much to drink!
-Make sure you answer with one of the valid options"
+Make sure you answer with one of the valid options or type restart."

 **Test 3**